Cleveland Innovation Project

 - >2 million square feet of new institutional, commercial, residential and community space in the Health-Tech and Opportunity Corridors

-The initiatives met most of the 2021 targets adoped by the Steering Committee.
+The initiatives met most of the 2021 targets adopted by the alliance and Steering Committee.
 New targets have been set for each initiative for 2022 to keep the region on trajectory towards the overall vision.
 Read more on cleveland.com.